belminf/cfn-aws-cur-by-tag/README.md

 * `s3CURBucket`: Bucket where your original CUR reports are saved by AWS (`$CUR_BUCKET` from previous step)

 ### 4. Deploy and configure the Lambda functions
-Finally, you could deploy this stack using SAM.
+Finally, you could deploy this CloudFormation stack.
 The stack consist of an S3 bucket and 3 Lambda functions:

 1. `get_tags`: Exports the values of the cost allocation tag you want to breakup your report by.
 2. `query_athena`: Queries Athena for line-items with each value of the cost allocation tag you chose.